Your Credit Score: What it means

 Before they decide on the terms of your mortgage loan (which they base on their risk), lenders want to find out two things about you: your ability to repay the loan, and if you will pay it back.
 To assess your ability to repay, lenders assess your debt-to-income ratio.
 To assess how willing you are to repay, they use your credit score.

-Fair Isaac and Company developed the first FICO score to assess creditworthines.
-You can learn more on FICO here.
+Fair Isaac and Company calculated the first FICO score to assess creditworthines.
+We've written a lot more on FICO here.

-Your credit score comes from your repayment history.
-They don't consider income or personal characteristics.
+Credit scores only consider the information contained in your credit reports.
+They do not take into account your income, savings, amount of down payment, or demographic factors like gender, race, nationality or marital status.
 These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when FICO scores were invented as it is now.
-Credit scoring was developed to assess willingness to pay while specifically excluding other personal factors.
+"Profiling" was as bad a word when these scores were first invented as it is today.
+Credit scoring was envisioned as a way to assess a borrower's willingness to pay while specifically excluding other personal factors.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scoring.
-Your score reflects the good and the bad in your credit history.
-Late payments count against your score, but a consistent record of paying on time will raise it.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scoring.
+Your score considers positive and negative items in your credit report.
+Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is sufficient information in your report to generate a score.
-Some folks don't have a long enough credit history to get a credit score.
-They should spend some time building up a credit history before they apply.
+To get a credit score, you must have an active credit account with at least six months of payment history.
+This payment history ensures that there is enough information in your credit to build an accurate score.
+Some borrowers don't have a long enough credit history to get a credit score.
+They should spend some time building up a credit history before they apply for a loan.